jeasx/jsx-async-runtime/README.md

 # jsx-async-runtime

-An asynchronous JSX runtime without dependencies to be used as html template engine.
+An asynchronous JSX runtime without dependencies to be used as html template engine for server or browser.

 This runtime was initially developed for [Jeasx](https://www.jeasx.dev), but has a value of its own.
 Its main focus is to keep things simple, reliable and fast.

+You can find more information about using this runtime as template engine in the [Jeasx documentation](https://www.jeasx.dev/jsx).

 ## Getting started